sdkbox-doc/en/src/inmobi/v3-js/api-reference.md

 sdkbox.PluginInMobi.setLogLevel(desiredLogLevel);
 ```
 > Set the log level for SDK's logs
-@param desiredLogLevel The desired level of logs.

 ```javascript
 sdkbox.PluginInMobi.addIdForType(identifier, type);
 ```
 > Register a user specific id with the SDK
-@param identifier The user Id.
-@param type The user Id type.

 ```javascript
 sdkbox.PluginInMobi.removeIdType(type);
 ```
 > Deregister a particular set of Ids
-@param type The user Id type.

 ```javascript
 sdkbox.PluginInMobi.setAge(age);
 ```
 > Provide the user's age to the SDK for targeting purposes.
-@param age The user's age.

 ```javascript
 sdkbox.PluginInMobi.setAreaCode(areaCode);
 ```
 > Provide the user's area code to the SDK for targeting purposes.
-@param areaCode The user's area code.

 ```javascript
 sdkbox.PluginInMobi.setAgeGroup(ageGroup);
 ```
 > Provide the user's age group to the SDK for targeting purposes.
-@param ageGroup The user's age group.

 ```javascript
 sdkbox.PluginInMobi.setYearOfBirth(yearOfBirth);
 ```
 > Provide a user's date of birth to the SDK for targeting purposes.
-@param dateOfBirth The user's date of birth.

 ```javascript
 sdkbox.PluginInMobi.setEducation(education);
 ```
 > Provide the user's education status to the SDK for targeting purposes.
-@param education The user's education status.

 ```javascript
 sdkbox.PluginInMobi.setEthnicity(ethnicity);
 ```
 > Provide the user's ethnicity to the SDK for targeting purposes.
-@param ethnicity The user's ethnicity.

 ```javascript
 sdkbox.PluginInMobi.setGender(gender);
 ```
 > Provide the user's gender to the SDK for targeting purposes.
-@param gender The user's gender.

 ```javascript
 sdkbox.PluginInMobi.setHouseholdIncome(income);
 ```
 > Provide the user's household income to the SDK for targeting purposes.
-@param income The user's household income.

 ```javascript
 sdkbox.PluginInMobi.setIncome(income);
 ```
 > Provide the user's income to the SDK for targeting purposes.
-@param income The user's income.

 ```javascript
 sdkbox.PluginInMobi.setInterests(interests);
 ```
 > Provide the user's interests to the SDK for targeting purposes.
-@param interests The user's interests.

 ```javascript
 sdkbox.PluginInMobi.setLanguage(language);
 ```
 > Provide the user's preferred language to the SDK for targeting purposes.
-@param language The user's language.

 ```javascript
 sdkbox.PluginInMobi.setLocation(city, state, country);
 ```
 > Provide the user's location to the SDK for targeting purposes.
-@param city The user's city.
-@param state The user's state.
-@param country The user's country.

 ```javascript
 sdkbox.PluginInMobi.setLocation(latitude, longitude);
 ```
 > Provide the user's location to the SDK for targeting purposes.
-@param location: The location of the user

 ```javascript
 sdkbox.PluginInMobi.setNationality(nationality);
 ```
 > Provide the user's nationality to the SDK for targeting purposes.
-@param nationality The user's nationality.

 ```javascript
 sdkbox.PluginInMobi.setPostalCode(postalcode);
 ```
 > Provide the user's postal code to the SDK for targeting purposes.
-@param postalcode The user's postalcode.

 ```javascript
 sdkbox.PluginInMobi.shouldAutoRefresh(refresh);